Tarrant County Judge Tim O'Hare

 About Judge O'Hare

-Judge O’Hare and his wife Christen live in Southlake with their four daughters, where he coaches recreational youth sports.
-They are active members of First Baptist Grapevine, where they volunteer in the Children’s Ministry and Judge O’Hare serves as a Deacon.
-Judge O’Hare loves sports and traveling, having visited all 50 states before turning 35.
+He and his wife, Christen, live in Southlake with their four daughters.
+They are active members of First Baptist Grapevine, where they volunteer in the children’s ministry, and Judge O’Hare serves as a Deacon.
+He is also actively involved in coaching youth sports and values time spent with his family.

 I Want To...